 Historic Hepburn Springs is in the middle of Australia's largest concentration of mineral springs, which are full of health-giving minerals.
 Taste the different mineral formulations at old-fashioned pumps and pipes in Hepburn Springs Mineral Springs Reserve that you can wander around and explore and even fill your water bottles with.

-You're spoiled for choice when it comes to soaking in a spring, or for hydrotherapy, massage and beauty treatments - at the beautifully restored Hepburn Bathhouse and Spa, The Mineral Spa or the Shizuka Ryokan Japanese Country Spa
+You're spoiled for choice when it comes to soaking in a spring, or for hydrotherapy, massage and beauty treatments at the beautiful Hepburn Bathhouse and Spa, The Mineral Spa or the Shizuka Ryokan Japanese Country Spa.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!